Case Studies: Is Your Clinical Reasoning Within Reason?

-- Have you or someone you know fallen into the habit of prescribing the same group of exercises for every patient/client presenting to PT with knee pain?
+- Do you sometimes catch yourself falling into the habit of prescribing the same group of exercises for every patient/client presenting to PT with knee pain?

 - How important is it to establish a physical therapy diagnosis?